 - The Budget Conscious | Sagebrush Inn & Suites

 - Something Unique | Hotel Luna Mystica

-From Taos, if you are needing an airport, Santa Fe and Albuquerque are the two closet cities to Taos.
-Santa Fe is located 1.5 hours (70 miles / 112kms) from Taos where Albuquerque is a little further.
+From Taos, if you are needing an airport, Santa Fe and Albuquerque are the two closest cities to Taos.
+Santa Fe is located 1.5 hours (70 miles / 112 km) from Taos whereas Albuquerque is a little further.

 The trip from Taos to Albuquerque will take you around 2 hours and 15 mins (132 miles / 212kms).

 If you’re wanting to road trip back to Denver, expect the drive to take you around 4.5 hours.
 No matter where you choose to go on from Taos, you can easily reach a handful of amazing Southwestern cities with ease.

 It goes without saying that your license and registration, insurance, and spare tires are no-brainers to have.
 But what about the other stuff?
 No matter where you’re road-tripping to, check out some of our essential road trip items we never leave home without.

 Just like other destinations, we want to make sure you’re being safe and have coverage.
 Accidents happen.
 They’re unpredictable and can be problematic.
 We highly recommend getting travel insurance.